 The Reach Gallery Museum has been exhibiting the work of national and regional Canadian artists since 2008.
 As well, The Reach Gallery Museum maintains a comprehensive publications program alongside our exhibitions program to encourage critical engagement with our exhibitions.+

 The curatorial program at The Reach Gallery Museum is carefully considered to bring the best in visual arts and historical research to our audience.
 Exhibition programming is primarily invitational.
-Exhibitions presented at The Reach are confirmed 18 to 24 months in advance and are generally developed by the Executive Director & Curator, Curator of Historical Collections, Guest Curators and Curatorial Interns (where appropriate).
+Exhibitions presented at The Reach are confirmed 18 to 24 months in advance and are generally developed by the Curator of Art & Visual Culture, Curator of Historical Collections, Guest Curators and Curatorial Interns (where appropriate).

 The Reach welcomes informational packages from artists.+